How Kinesiology works and how we manage it.

 Muscle Response Test does not measure the muscle’s strength, it measures the muscle’s function.
 For this reason, according to the stimulus, the muscle can immediately respond in different ways.

-An example of this is a person suffering with a long-term low back pain.
-Nutritional balance in the body will be severely disrupted due to malabsorption problems and possibly long term use of antibiotics.
-Low back pain will be evident due to the dual nerve supply to the low back and intestine and there will be stress-related elements that further exacerbate symptoms.
+An example of this is a person suffering with a long-term low back pain and that has the nutritional balance in the body severely disrupted due to malabsorption problems and possibly long term use of antibiotics.
+In this case, low back pain could be there due to the dual nerve supply to the low back and intestine and there could be also stress-related elements that further exacerbate symptoms.
 In this case the only way to get rid of the back pain is to assess and balance nutrition.

 It is imperative in the evaluation of each client that all three aspects are analysed and balanced in order to restore the ‘triad of health’, and help the person return to complete wellness.

 History of Kinesiology

 In the 1920s an orthopaedic surgeon, R.W.
 Lovett, developed a system for testing and grading the strength of muscles.
 His work was taken forward by Henry and Florence Kendall in 1949 and they produced a book entitled ‘Muscle Testing and Function’.